Lyria music generation prompt guide

 Evolving ambient soundscape

-These examples demonstrate revising your prompt for more specific results.
+These examples demonstrate how to revise your prompt for more specific results.

 Prompt Generated output Analysis